Ultimate Tossa de Mar Guide: What to See, Eat & Do

 Tossa de Mar Highlights

-There’s plenty to choose from, however these experiences have a special place in our memories.
+There’s plenty to choose from, however these experiences made our trip extra memorable:

 - Wandering the enchanting streets of Vila Vella

-- Taking the glass-bottomed boat to Cala Giverola and walking back along the coast path
+- Taking a glass-bottomed boat to Cala Giverola and walking back along the coast path

 - Snorkelling in Cala Bona